cristianpana86/BasicBlogBundle/README.md

 #Usage

-Go to your browser "<your website>/web/app_dev.php/admin/blog" Add a blog post and then go to "<your website>/web/app_dev.php/blog" to see the results.
+Go to browser and navigate to "your website/app_dev.php/admin/blog" Add a blog post and then go to "your website/app_dev.php/blog" to see the results.